orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 - Enable Bakery Features: Allows usage of bakery-specific features like RNM, SH or MonoSH lightmaps
 - Bakery Mode: Specifies whether to use RNM, SH or MonoSH lightmaps for Baked Specular
 - Bakery Non-Linear SH: Enables the Non-Linear SH sampling that can improve the contrast of the lighting on the mesh, especially with high-frequency normal maps
+- Support Volumes: Enables Bakery Volume Support
+- Assign Volume: Used to assing the volume textures to the material.
+Drag & Drop your volume object into that field to assign it
+- Unset Volume: Removes the assigned volume from the material.
+Only visible if some volume data is set.
+- Support Compressed Volumes: Enables support for compressed Bakery Volume textures.
+Only use this when enabling "Compress Volume" option in the Bakery bake settings.

 {% callout type="warning" title="Update Your Bakery" %}
 If you're not seeing MonoSH in your Directionality Mode dropdown when using bakery, you should update to the latest version!
 MonoSH is a new feature that was added in Bakery 1.9.0, it allows you to use a single directional lightmap to achieve a level of quality comparable to the old regular SH lightmaps (which used 3 separate textures) and it doesn't require any special adapters to work